-Mapping Modbus to BACnet® with the BASgatewayLX
+Mapping Modbus to BACnet® with the BASremote

-Mapping of Modbus Registers to BACnet® Objects Using the BASgatewayLX
+Mapping of Modbus Registers to BACnet[®] Objects Using the BASremote

 Modbus remains a popular protocol and is frequently encountered as the default protocol used on mechanical equipment.
 It is simple to use and understand but it is not BACnet compliant.
-In order to make a Modbus device BACnet compliant, a Modbus to BACnet gateway is required such as Contemporary Controls' BASgatewayLX.
-This application note explains how the BASgatewayLX can be used to bring a Modbus device up to BACnet/IP.
+In order to make a Modbus device BACnet compliant, a Modbus to BACnet gateway is required such as Contemporary Controls' BASremote.
+This application note explains how the BASremote can be used to bring a Modbus device up to BACnet/IP.
 What is required is the development of a device profile for the particular Modbus device being accessed.
-Once the device profile is developed it is installed into the BASgatewayLX and a scan list is created by selecting those points on the device profile of interest.
-Only those enabled Modbus points on the scan list will be accessible from a BACnet client.
+Once the device profile is developed it is installed into the BASremote creating a scan list.
+Those Modbus points on the scan list will be accessible from a BACnet client.
 Modbus device profiles are developed by Contemporary Controls as a convenience to its customers.
 However with care, the customer can modify the device profile to fit the unique requirements of an installation or develop a completely new device profile.
 This application note can assist on how this is done.